Lionsberg/lionsberg-wiki/Lionsberg Case Studies/Case Study - Precision Measurement, Living Systems Data, and Regenerative Insurance.md

-# Case Study - Precision Measurement, Living Systems Data, and Insurance
+# Case Study - Precision Measurement, Living Systems Data, and Regenerative Insurance

 #### The Quest for Global Transformation